 A cold rinse makes hair shinier

-Cold rinses may be invigorating but they don’t make your hair shinier or close the hair cutcile.
-It is conditioner that does this.
-A cold rinse may in fact be bad for your hair as it constricts the blood capillaries in your scalp which carry vital nutrients to each follicle.
+Cold rinses may be invigorating but they don’t make your hair shinier or close the hair cuticle, conditioner does this.
+A cold rinse may in fact be bad for your hair as it constricts the blood capillaries in your scalp which carry vital nutrients essential to healthy hair growth to each follicle.

 If you don't wash your hair it cleanses itself

-Not washing your hair will not enable your scalp to cleanse itself, it will just become more dirty!
+Not washing your hair will not enable your scalp to cleanse itself, it will just become dirtier!
 You would not stop washing any other part of your body, so why your scalp?